google/rust-design-faq/src/types.md

     main-.
 Calls .-> methodB
 ```

-You can't have multiple mutable references to a shared object, so what do you do?
+In Rust, you can't have multiple mutable references to a shared object, so what
+do you do?

 First of all, consider moving behavior out of your types.
 (See
 [the answer about the observer pattern](./codebase.md#the-c-observer-pattern-is-hard-in-rust-what-to-do) and especially
 [the second option described there](./codebase.md#option-2-drive-the-objects-from-the-code-not-the-other-way-round).)

-Even in Rust, though, it's still often the best choice to have complex
+Even in Rust, though, it's still often the best choice to make complex behavior
-behavior as part of types within `impl` blocks.
-You can still do that -
+part of the type within `impl` blocks.
+You can still do that - but don't
-but don't _store_ references.
+_store_ references.
 Instead, pass them into each function call.

 ```mermaid
 flowchart LR